jen20/go-event-sourcing-sample/README.md

 ## Serializer

 To store events and snapshots they have to be serialised into `[]byte`.
 This is handled differently depending on event store implementation.
-The sql event store only marshal the event.Data and event.MetaData properties.
+The sql event store only marshal the event.Data and event.Metadata properties.
 (The rest is stored in separate columns), while the bbolt event store marshal the hole event in its key / value database.
 The memory based event store does not use a serializer due to it never serialise events to `[]byte`.